-ORAL PRESENTATION / ORAL INTERVIEW / ORAL Q&A (QUESTION & ANSWER)
+ORAL PRESENTATION / ORAL INTERVIEW

-These examinations are given in a form of oral communication, where students are given a prescribed amount of time in which to present a particular subject, and/or answer verbal questions on the subject.
+These examinations are given in a form of oral communication, where students are given a prescribed amount of time in which to present a particular subject, and/or answer verbal questions over the subject.
 Students (either individual or in pairs) are allowed to use any materials or equipment that is available to them in order to make their presentation a professional and interesting one, if the oral exam is in the form of a presentation.
 Some oral exams are restricted to the form of PowerPoint presentation, which is regarded as essential in business presentations, and will enhance a student's presentation skills also.

-- Duration of oral presentations should be 15 to 20 minutes
+- Duration of oral presentations should be 15 to 20 minutes long.

-- Oral Exams are marked on a scale of 1 10
+- Oral exams are marked on a scale of 1 10.

-- Exams are marked on a scale of 1 10
+- Exams are marked on a scale of 1 10.